inspire-group/adv-patch-paper-list/README.md

 1. <u>Test-time</u> attacks/defenses (do not consider localized backdoor triggers)
 2. <u>2D computer vision tasks</u> (e.g., image classification, object detection, image segmentation)
 3. <u>Localized</u> attacks (do not consider other physical attacks that are more "global", e.g., some stop sign attacks which require changing the entire stop sign background)
-4. <u>More on defenses</u>: I aim to provide a comprehensive list of defense papers while the attack paper list might be incomprehensive

 ### Organization

-1. I first categorize the papers based on the task: <u>image classification vs object detection</u> (and semantic segmentation)
+1. I first categorize the papers based on the task: <u>image classification vs object detection</u> (and semantic segmentation, and other tasks)
 2. I next group papers for <u>attacks vs defenses.</u>
 3. I tried to organize each group of papers <u>chronically</u>.
 I consider two timestamps: the time when the preprint is available (e.g., arXiv) and the time when a (published) paper was submitted for peer-review.